tommy2234/sehttpd/README.md

 # seHTTPd

 `seHTTPd` implements a small and efficient web server with 1K lines of C code.
-I/O multiplexing is achieved using [epoll](http://man7.org/linux/man-pages/man7/epoll.7.html).
+Asynchronous I/O is achieved using [io_uring](https://kernel.dk/io_uring.pdf).

 ## Features

-* Single-threaded, non-blocking I/O based on event-driven model
+* Multi-threaded, non-blocking I/O based on event-driven model
 * HTTP persistent connection (HTTP Keep-Alive)
 * A timer for executing the handler after having waited the specified time